sodadata/soda-core/docs/projects.md

 # Projects

-A directory with a `soda.yml` configuration file is considered a soda project directory.
+A directory with a `soda.yml` configuration file is considered a Soda project directory.

-A project directory contains a sub-directory per table.
-Each table directory has a [scan.yml](scan.md) configuration file.
+## Example

+Here's an example Soda project directory structure:

 ```
 + my_project_snowflake